smithgeoffrey/go-coop/README.md

 - install go on the pi and serve a webapp displaying coop sensors and video.
 Here's a parts list.
 [2]

+### Webapp design

+I followed a tutorial on webapps using go/gin.
+[3]  I wanted some basic features:

+    UI
+    - basic auth for home page
+    - HTML templates
+    - reusable components like header, footer, menu and sidebar

+    API
+    - json

 ### Project Setup

 I loosely followed: